firebolt-db/godocs/docs/sql_reference/functions-reference/string/upper.md

 # UPPER

-Converts the string to uppercase format.
+Converts the input string to uppercase characters.

 ## Syntax
 {: .no_toc}